-There are two styles of rowing and we offer introductory group classes for each.
+There are 2 styles of rowing and we offer introductory group classes for each.

 Learn to Sweep is an intensive 3-session course over one long weekend.
-Participants learn how to row in large team boats, usually of 4 or 8 people, where each rower has one oar.
-This is the style described in The Boys in the Boat, and most motivational posters about teamwork.
+Participants learn how to row in large team boats, usually of 4 or 8 rowers, where each rower has 1 oar.
+This is the style of rowing described in The Boys in the Boat and A Most Beautiful Thing.
+It is also commonly seen on motivational posters about teamwork.

-Don’t worry–everyone is bad at rowing when they start.
-While some rowers may pick up the stroke faster than others, prepare to feel like a baby giraffe.
-It’s normal.
-We welcome masters of all ages.
-Our current team ranges from rowers in their 20s to their 80s.
+Don’t worry, everyone is bad at rowing when they start.
+While some rowers may pick up the stroke faster than others, prepare to feel like a baby giraffe, it’s normal.
+We welcome masters of all ages with our current adult rowers range from their 20s to their 80s.
 We also have boats of different sizes and weight classes.

 Rowers do need to certify that they can swim.
 You can choose to wear a life jacket at any time although it is only required in specific situations.

-Our coaches are used to working around injuries and mobility restrictions.
-Please let them know of any issues–even something like a sprained ankle can create discomfort that a coach can help you work around.
+Our coaches are used to working around injuries and mobility restrictions, so please let them know of any issues.
+Even something like a sprained ankle can create discomfort that a coach can help you work around.

-We are always on the lookout for new coxswains to steer us through practices and on to victory in regattas.
+We are always on the lookout for new coxswains to steer our sweep boats through practices and on to victory in regattas.
 If you are relatively small in stature and big in assertiveness, let’s talk!
-We do offer training and we’ll be glad to set up a plan that works for you.
-Coxswains generally need to be under 5’ 6” to be comfortable in the seat, and the less they weigh the better.
+We do offer Coxswain Clinics and our coaching staff are available to help to train you.
+Coxswains generally need to be under 5’ 6” to be comfortable in the seat and the less they weigh the better.